Mixed orthogonality graphs for continuous-time state space models and orthogonal projections: Introduction

 In the present paper, the controller canonical form of a state space model plays an important role in calculating the orthogonal projections of $Y_v(t+h)$ and its highest derivative, as highlighted in \cite{BA19}.
-The controller canonical form of a MCARMA process has been studied in \cite{BR12} and is the multivariate generalisation of the definition of a univariate CARMA process \citep{BR14}.
-In the case of the existence of a controller canonical form, we show that this representation is unique, which is essential for the unique characterisations of the edges in the (local) causality graph later in this paper; we will prove that the edges depend only on the model parameters of the controller canonical form and the covariance matrix of the driving Lévy process.
-A special feature of the controller canonical form is that under very general assumptions it can be used to recover the input process $\CX$ from the output process $\CY_V$, i.e., $X(t)$ lies in the closed linear space generated by $(Y_V(s))_{s\leq t}$, which is known only for univariate CARMA processes \cite[Theorem 2.2]{BR15}.
-In this case, we call $\CY_V$ \textit{invertible controller canonical state space} (ICCSS) process and we are able to calculate the necessary orthogonal projections to describe the (local) Granger causality and (local) contemporaneous uncorrelatedness relations of the underlying process, resulting in the characterisations of the edges in the (local) causality graph.
+The controller canonical form of an MCARMA process has been studied in \cite{BR12} and is the multivariate generalisation of the definition of a univariate CARMA process \citep{BR14}.
+In the case of the existence of a controller canonical form, we show that this representation is unique, which is essential for the unique characterisations of the edges in the (local) orthogonality graph later in this paper; we will prove that the edges depend only on the model parameters of the controller canonical form and the covariance matrix of the driving Lévy process.
+A special feature of the controller canonical form is that under very general assumptions it can be used to recover the input process $\CX$ from the output process $\CY$, i.e., $X(t)$ lies in the closed linear space generated by $(Y(s))_{s\leq t}$ and which has only been known for univariate CARMA processes \cite[Theorem 2.2]{BR15}.
+In this case, we call $\CY$ an \textsl{invertible controller canonical state space} (ICCSS) process and we are able to calculate the necessary orthogonal projections to describe the (local) Granger causality and (local) contemporaneous correlation relations of the underlying process, resulting in the characterisations of the edges in the (local) orthogonality graph.
+An example of both graphs for a 3-dimensional ICCSS$(2,1)$ process is given in \Cref{fig: Two graphical models b}.
+This example is used for illustration throughout the paper.